moskewcz/boda/INSTALL.md

     sudo apt-get install git emacs

-### Build Configuration : editing [makefile](makefile) and [obj_list](obj_list)
+### Build Configuration : editing [obj/makefile](obj/makefile) and [obj/obj_list](obj/obj_list)

-    emacs obj_list
+    emacs obj/obj_list

-Generally, makefile need not be edited, as it's mostly a skelton used by the python-based pre-build system.
+Generally, the makefile need not be edited, as it's mostly a skeleton used by the python-based pre-build system.
 The file obj_list is where you control what software to link with and, if needed, any system specific paths.
 For example, to disable Caffe integration, change `[caffe]` to `[caffe disable]`.
 For initial builds, you may wish to disable various modules, in particular: octave, SDL2, caffe.
 In general, for any non-disabled modules, modify the paths as needed.
 The build system will combine pieces of obj_list together with the Makefile template to form a complete Makefile.
 This process is driven by regular make at the top level.
+The makefile invokes the python build system by running [pysrc/prebuild.py](pysrc/prebuild.py) The python part of the build system that processes obj_list lives in [pysrc/boda_make_util.py](pysrc/boda_make_util.py)
+Note: Additionally, the python part of the build system that handles C++ metaprogramming/NESI code generation lives in [pysrc/nesi_gen.py](pysrc/nesi_gen.py).
+More documentation of this is TODO, but it should not require any special configuration or attention.

+Each dependency of boda has a **build stanza** that starts with a header that minimally has the name of the dependency in []'s, such as `[cuda]` or `[SDL2]`.
+Each stanza is implicitly ended by the start of the next stanza.
+Various options can also be included in the in the header for each dependency:

+    [foo needs=bar needs=baz] # this defines a dependency foo that has two sub-dependencies `bar` and `baz` [magiwrapper gen_fn=foo.cc] # uncommon (used only for protobuf related features currently); declares a build-time generated file
+    [SDL2 disable] # used to disable a dependency; it's build stanza will be ignored

+A dependency is disabled if it is explicitly disabled with the `disable` option, or if any of its sub-dependencies is disabled.
+If a dependency is *not* disabled, they the contents of its build stanza are added to the makefile.
+In particular, each stanza should add to LDFLAGS and CPPFLAGS to add any need compiler/linker options to find needed header files and to find and link against any need libraries.
+For libraries not expected to be in the default dynamical library search path at runtime, stanza may optionally use mechanisms like `rpath` as an alternative to using LD_LIBRARY_PATH at runtime.
+By default, both the `caffe` and `cuda` dependencies use the rpath mechanism.
+The default obj_list has reasonable default paths and options for all dependencies, but these must be manually altered as needed to match the local build environment.

+One special final stanza named `[objs]` (which takes no options) lists all the object files in boda along with what dependencies each has.
+Files with no dependencies will always be compiled/linked.
+Files that have dependencies will only be compiled/linked if all of their dependencies are enabled.
+Files that are not compiled/linked will cause boda to be missing the features/modes/functionality provided by those files.
+In some case, a 'stub' version of a file/feature is provided for use when the dependency is unavailable; usually such stubs simply do nothing and/or emit an error if the needed functionality is used.
+For example:

+    [objs]
+    ...
+    img_io.o  # has no dependencies; will always be compiled and linked img_io-turbojpeg.o turbojpeg # depends on `turbojpeg`; if turbojpeg is disabled, this file will not be compiled/linked img_io-no-turbojpeg-stub.o -turbojpeg # anti-depends on turbojpeg; if turbojpeg is *not* disabled, this file will not be compiled/linked
+    ...

+In this case, if the uses attempts to load a jpeg file without the turbojpeg dependency, a run-time error will be generated.

+Similar, for the python dependency we have:

+    [objs]
+    ...
+    pyif.o python
+    pyif-no-python-stub.o -python
+    ...

+In this case, usage of a stub allows for main() to unconditionally call a boda's python init function (py_init()) and thus avoids the usage of #ifdef'd code depending on if python support is enabled.
+Instead, by linking either the real or stub version of the object, and thus of py_init(), we use the linker to manage feature dependencies.

+The final result of obj_list processing will be written to the file `obj/dependencies.make`, and can be inspected like any makefile.

 #### Notes on caffe support: short version: you probably want `[caffe disable]`

 Enabling the `[caffe]` build stanza is *not* required for Boda to read caffe prototxt files.
 Boda includes its own copy of the caffe protobuf message description file (`caffe.proto`) along with some small amount of copied and modified caffe protobuf related code (in `update_proto.cpp`), both in the boda/src/ext directory.
-Using these files that are part of boda, 'basic' caffe support is controlled by the `[caffe_pb]` build stanza, which, unline the `[caffe]` stanza, probably should *not* be disabled, since many modes rely on it for reading input nets in caffe format.
+Using these files that are part of boda, 'basic' caffe support is controlled by the `[caffe_pb]` build stanza, which, unlike the `[caffe]` stanza, probably should *not* be disabled, since many modes rely on it for reading input nets in caffe format.
 Enabling `[caffe]` is only required if you desire using boda to use caffe to run nets *from inside boda* (a franken-middleware-mode, if you will), which is useful for certain forms of testing and profiling.
 If you do enable `[caffe]` support, you must ensure that Boda's caffe.proto agrees with the one from the caffe build you choose.
 I maintain a fork of caffe with a few patches applied to aid in integration with boda.